teocci/GlassfishServer/README.md

   * Our first step is to change the master password.
 Glassfish uses it to protect the domain-encrypted files from unauthorized access, i.e. the certificate store which contains the certificates for `https` communication.
 When Glassfish is starting up it tries to read such "secured" files - for exactly this purpose Glassfish needs to be provided with the master password either in an interactive way or in a non-interactive way.
 I will choose the non-interactive way because we want our Glassfish to start up on Ubuntu reboot as a deamon (in the Windows world this would be called a service).
 This is necessary so that the `start-domain` command can start the server without having to prompt the user.
 To accomplish this we need to set the `savemasterpassword` option to true.
 This option indicates whether the master password should be written to the file system.
 The file is called master-password and can be found at `/home/glassfish/glassfish/domains/domain1/master-password`.
 To change the master password you have to ensure that Glassfish is not running - only then you can call the command `change-master-password` which will interactively ask you for the new password.
 Here are the commands:

   ```
-  #switch user to glassfish (stay with this user for complete Step 6!)
+  #switch user to gladmin (stay with this user for complete Step 6!)
-  sudo su glassfish
+  sudo su gladmin

   #change master password, default=changeit
   /home/glassfish/bin/asadmin change-master-password --savemasterpassword=true